pzpzpzp1/CoarseTriangulations/README.md

 Hit the green arrow.

 ## Running Triangulations

 Takes three commandline arguments:

 ./redo.exe filepath degree dx

 filepath is a path to the png input image.
-Defaults to ../images/toucan.png degree should be 0 or 1 indicating constant or linear color per triangle.
-Defaults to 0. dx indicates pixels per triangle width for the initial triangulation.
+Defaults to ../images/toucan.png

+degree should be 0 or 1 indicating constant or linear color per triangle.
+Defaults to 0.

+dx indicates pixels per triangle width for the initial triangulation.
 Defaults to 50.

-Note that the visual studio solution is set to input commandline arguments when debugging corresponding to:
+Note that the visual studio solution may be set up with preloaded commandline arguments when debugging such as:
 ./redo.exe ../images/toucan.png 1 100